Pisi-Deff/PasswordManager/README.md

 ##### A Standalone Self Service Web Application for Changing Passwords in Existing Applications

 Keep getting requests from users to reset their password because they forgot them?

 Have an application that does not have password reset functionality?

 **Password Manager** may be the solution!

+## Features
+ * Lets users change and reset their passwords without the involvement of administrators.
+ * Users have to go to a link sent to their email address to reset their forgotten passwords.
+ * Generate strong passwords with the press of a button.
+ * Enforce minimal password strength for new passwords.

 # Requirements